Jack Wrenn

 Rust Programming Language

-Author and contributor to numerous Rust libraries and utilities.
-Lead maintainer of itertools, a popular (>133M downloads) library for ergonomic transformations and summarization of streams of data.
+Maintainer of itertools, a popular (>575m downloads) library for ergonomic transformations and summarization of streams of data.

 Computing Education

-Contributor to Pyret, a programming language designed by computer science educators, for computer science education.
+An expert in programming pedagogy and user experience.
+Contributed to Pyret, a programming language designed by computer science educators:

 Error Message Design